-Caitlin’s musical style comes from a fascination with music from different cultures, 20th century composition and a deep love of telling stories with music.
+Caitlin is an acclaimed, multi-award winning screen composer.
+Her signature style emerges from a fascination with music from different cultures and 20th century form.
+Her compositions are alive with a deep love of telling stories with music.

 Caitlin has recently composed the music for Kriv Stender’s latest feature Danger Close: The Battle of Long Tan and collaborated with Amanda Brown on the Slow TV documentary The Chocolate Factory for Mint Pictures/SBS TV.
 She is currently working on Sally Aitken’s feature documentary Valerie and the TV drama series Wakefield for Jungle Entertainment/ABC TV.

 Caitlin’s score for Priscilla Cameron’s The Butterfly Tree was awarded ‘Feature Film Score of the Year’ and ‘Best Soundtrack Album’ at the 2018 APRA Screen Music Awards.
 Her work on Danger Close: The Battle of Long Tan won ‘Best Original Score’ at the 2019 FCCA Awards.

 Caitlin has also scored multiple feature films, including critically acclaimed The Rocket, cult classic All My Friends are Leaving Brisbane and Standing Up for Sunny.
 Her documentary work is vast including, Foxtel series, The Pacific in the Wake of Captain Cook with Sam Neill, David Stratton: A Cinematic Life, Bomb Harvest, For The Love of Meat, After The Apology, and ABC TV series The House with Annabel Crabb.